 What are the biggest security threats and challenges that IoT faces right now?
 This question is one of the most asked queries by various user groups as they are the end-users.
-Basically, there are many IoT security threats that prevail in our day to day used IoT devices which make this tech world more vulnerable.
+Basically, there are many IoT security threats that prevail in our day-to-day used IoT devices, which make this tech world more vulnerable.

 To keep our IoT system out of security holes, we have to identify and solve the threats and challenges.
-Here, I have made a small endeavor to identify a list of most common IoT security threats that will help us to take the suitable safeguards.
+Here, I have made a small endeavor to identify a list of the most common IoT security threats that will help us to take the suitable safeguards.

 1. Lack of Updates

 Right now, there are around 23 billion IoT devices around the world.
 By 2020, this number will rise to nearly 30 billion, says Statista report.
-This massive boost in the number of IoT connected devices doesn’t come without any consequences.
+This massive boost in the number of IoT-connected devices doesn’t come without any consequences.